alan-hadyk/grocify/README.md

 6. **Redis** - An in-memory data structure store used for caching and session storage.
 It will be used to store user session data, providing fast access and scalability.
 7. **rustfmt** - A tool for formatting Rust code according to style guidelines.
 It can be configured to match your project's specific style requirements.
 8. **Clippy** - A collection of lints to catch common mistakes and improve your Rust code.
 It's highly configurable and provides helpful warnings and suggestions.
+9. **PostgreSQL** - A powerful, open-source object-relational database system known for its robustness, scalability, and performance.
+10. **Lettermen** - A Rust library for sending emails, providing a simple and flexible way to handle email notifications such as account confirmation and recovery.
+11. **Docker** - A platform that enables developers to create, deploy, and run applications inside lightweight, portable containers.
+Containers package up the code and all its dependencies, ensuring that the application runs seamlessly and consistently across different environments.
+This isolation simplifies both development and deployment workflows, enhancing productivity and reliability.
+In the context of this project, Docker will be used to manage containers for the PostgreSQL and Redis services, providing a unified approach to managing dependencies and infrastructure.

 ### Data Model